kickingvegas/YmsCoreBluetooth/README.md

 ## File Naming Conventions

-The YmsCoreBluetooth framework is the set of files prefixed with `YMSCB`.
-These file are located in the folder `YmsCoreBluetooth`.
+The YmsCoreBluetooth framework is the set of files prefixed with `YMSCB` located in the directory `YmsCoreBluetooth`.

-The files for the iOS application **Deanna** are prefixed with `DEA`.
+The files for the iOS application **Deanna** are prefixed with `DEA` located in the directory `Deanna`.

 ## Organizational Structure & Operation